 The establishment of the Centre is a showcase of successful cross-sector collaboration that puts to the best use both sides’ expertise, resource and strengths in achieving a common goal of promoting a sustainable future.

-Mr Wong Kam-sing, GBS, JP, Secretary for the Environment of the HKSAR Government, Professor Way Kuo, President of CityU, Professor Matthew Lee Kwok-on, Vice-President (Development and External Relations) of CityU, Mr Richard Lancaster, Chief Executive Officer of CLP Holdings, and Mrs Betty Yuen So Siu-mai, Group Director and Vice-Chairman of CLP Power, jointly officiated at the opening of the Centre.
-More than 160 guests from government departments, professional bodies, green groups and the education sector attended the ceremony and visited the newly established centre guided by Dr. B. L. Luk.
+Mr Kam-sing WONG, GBS, JP, Secretary for the Environment of the HKSAR Government, Prof. Way KUO, President of CityU, Prof. Matthew Kwok-on LEE, Vice-President (Development and External Relations) of CityU, Mr. Richard Lancaster, Chief Executive Officer of CLP Holdings, and Mrs. Betty YUEN So Siu-mai, Group Director and Vice-Chairman of CLP Power, jointly officiated at the opening of the Centre.
+More than 160 guests from government departments, professional bodies, green groups and the education sector attended the ceremony and visited the newly established centre guided by Dr. B. L. LUK.
 One highlight at the Centre is a scaled model of Hualong One Nuclear Reactor, China’s first indigenous, third-generation nuclear reactor.
 Visitors can also watch a 3-D animation that employs immersive projection technology to depict the core operation area of a nuclear plant.

 Selected press coverage: